2/20/2025

 speaker

-Dr. Eric Dubay
+Dr. Eric Dubé

 President and Chief Executive Officer

 Yeah, thank you, Peter.
-Malcolm, the only other thing that I would add is that we've seen a continued increase in the number of new prescribers, particularly those that were waiting for full approval on that broader label.
+Malcolm, the only other thing that I would add is that we've seen a continued increase in the number of new prescribers, you know, particularly those that were waiting for full approval on that broader label.
 And so I think as Peter has discussed this in prior calls, it gives us great confidence that with that clinical experience, we're going to continue to see uptake as they find new patients.

 speaker